-One would imagine that if not the headline, the conceit of its message would have been obvious enough.
+One would imagine that if not for the headline, the conceit of its message would have been obvious enough.

 Unfortunately, for most keyboard-warriors inhabiting the comments section of numerous news media websites, it’s not.
-Or doesn’t appear to be.
+Or it doesn’t appear to be.

-In fact, a certain section of social media has taken to conflating the Narendra Modi wave of 2014 with the unprecedented tsunami of support Donald Trump has been receiving ever since he announced his intention to enter the race for the White House, back in 2015.
+In fact, a certain section of social media has taken to conflating the Narendra Modi wave of 2014 with the unprecedented tsunami of support Donald Trump has been receiving ever since he announced his intention to enter the race for the White House back in 2015.
 Worse yet, they are confusing the Indian definition of the Right with the American one.

 That seems as a good a starting point as any, so let’s go from there.

-So the idea that what falls under the umbrella of the Indian Right in anyway resembles the American Right is flawed in any case.
+So the idea that what falls under the umbrella of the Indian Right in any way resembles the American Right is flawed in any case.

 Moving on to the perceived Modi-Trump links (among the latter’s supporters at least) that marked this weekend’s Republican Hindu Coalition event, we find another incorrect — rather glaringly so — comparison.
 And here, let’s get down to brass tacks: Trump is not Modi.